Hawk Nelson: Crazy Love and departure of Jason Dunn (2011–2012)

-Post-Dunn releases (2012–present)
+Post-Dunn releases, Steingard's renouncement of faith and departure (2012–2020)

 After Dunn's departure from the band, Steingard replacing him on vocals marked a shift in the band's genre from fast-paced pop punk to softer, contemporary alternative and pop rock.
 On December 11, 2012, Hawk Nelson announced they had signed with Fair Trade Services.
 Made was released on April 2, 2013.
 The album's release was preceded by the release of the album's debut single on January 15, 2013, "Words", featuring Bart Millard of MercyMe, which reached No. 1 on the Christian Hot AC/CHR charts.

 On December 10, 2014, Hawk Nelson released the first single off an upcoming album, "Drops In the Ocean" via YouTube and made available on iTunes January 13.
 The album, Diamonds was announced on January 21.
 Diamonds is Jonathan Steingard's second album as lead vocalist for the band and first for guitarist Micah Kuiper and drummer David Niacaris.
-"Just Getting Started", another song from "Diamonds", was heard in several American Idol promo spots ahead of the album's release.
+"Just Getting Started", another song from Diamonds, was heard in several American Idol promo spots ahead of the album's release.
 The album was released on iTunes and other major music websites on March 17, 2015.

-On December 15, 2017, the band released the single, "He Still Does (Miracles)", as part of a new album, Miracles, which was released April 6, 2018 through Fair Trade Services.
+On December 15, 2017, the band released the single, "He Still Does (Miracles)", as part of a new album, Miracles, which was released April 6, 2018, through Fair Trade Services.

-In May 2020, Steingard announced on his Instagram page that he had lost his faith in God and is no longer a Christian.
+In May 2020, Steingard announced on his Instagram page that he had lost his faith in God and was no longer a Christian.
 In response, Daniel Biro made a post on the band's official Instagram page the following day thanking his bandmates and expressed continued support for them on and off the road.
-Soon thereafter, Steingard changed his Instagram profile to "Former lead singer Hawk Nelson".
+The band has not been active since then, though no formal announcement of a disbandment has been made.